-- Mail-in Ballots: All voters may request a mail-in ballot until the day before the election.
-However, as ballots must arrive by the close of polls on Election Day, voters are encouraged to request their ballot at least one week in advance and return it in person to ensure timely delivery. - Early Voting: Wyoming offers in-person absentee voting in county clerks offices as mail-in ballots are available starting September 24, 2020.
+Mail-in Ballots: All voters may request a mail-in ballot until the day before the election.
+However, as ballots must arrive by the close of polls on Election Day, voters are encouraged to request their ballot at least one week in advance and return it in person to ensure timely delivery.

-Election Day Posture
+Early Voting: Wyoming offers in-person absentee voting in county clerks offices as mail-in ballots are available starting September 24, 2020.

-Protective Security Advisor will provide in-person support at the Wyoming Office of

-• Homeland Security.
-Cybersecurity Advisor.
-Region VIII Regional Director, Chief Protective Security (10)(6) and Operations Staff will provide virtual support to election activities.
+- Protective Security Advisor (b) (6) will provide in-person support at the Wyoming Office of Homeland Security. - ENCAMPRONINGAMON MARCOLOGIA MARCO Cybersecurity Advisor (0.6) Region VIII Regional Director, Chief Protective Security (b) (6) and Operations Staff will provide virtual support to election activities.

-DINS128550255506/572623

-LINCLASSIEIED//EQUA

-DHS-9295602055-08.5-9.2023